fplab/ui-for-pl/src/live-programming.rst

   Programming is done by dragging and snapping together colorful command blocks to control 2D graphical objects called sprites moving on a background called the stage.
   This paper also describes aspects of Scratch and the language design that make it easier for young people to explore, express themselves, and learn.

+.. container:: bib-item

+  .. bibliography:: game-development.bib
+    :filter: key == 'blueprints'

-The Blueprints Visual Scripting system :cite:`blueprints` in Unreal Engine is a gameplay scripting system that uses the concept of dataflow programming to compose game elements from within the Unreal Editor.
+  The Blueprints Visual Scripting system in Unreal Engine is a gameplay scripting system that uses the concept of dataflow programming to compose game elements from within the Unreal Editor.
   Users can use simple drag-and-drop operations to draw connections between nodes on the interface without writing code.
   The system is used to define object-oriented (OO) classes and objects in the engine.
   Specifically, Blueprints can handle extending classes, storing and modifying default properties, and managing components instancing for classes.

 Game Description Languages